metal3-io/metal3-docs/design/how-ironic-works.md

       renamed "user_data" and placed in `TEMPDIR/openstack/latest/`
       folder.
-   3) Metadata for networking configuration setup using "cloud-init" or cloud-init similar application would also be written to the `TEMPDIR/openstack/latest` as well.
+   3) Metadata for networking configuration setup using "cloud-init" or a similar application would also be written to the `TEMPDIR/openstack/latest` as well.
 This is out of scope, but is well documented in the OpenStack community.
-   4) TEMPDIR is converted to an iso9660 image using a label of “config-2”.
+   4) Create an iso9660 image containing the contents of TEMPDIR using a label of “config-2”.
-   5) The resulting ISO9660 image file is then compressed using the gzip algorithm.
+   5) Compress the resulting ISO9660 image file using the gzip algorithm.
-   6) The resulting gzip compressed image file is then encoded in base64 for storage and transport.
+   6) Encode the resulting gzip compressed image file in base64 for storage and transport.
 Ironic does the needful to decode and uncompress the configuration drive prior to deployment.